 Another preventive measure is appropriate body positioning.
 Lying on one's side generates less pressure than lying directly on one's hipbones.
 Separating the knees and ankles with small pillows or pads also helps.
 And limiting skin-to-skin contact means less friction and moisture on the skin, reducing the likelihood that bedsores will develop [source: Mayo Clinic].

 Understanding the causes of bedsores, taking appropriate preventive measures and pursuing treatment early will all help reduce the painful effects of this condition.
-For more information, check out the links on the next page.
+For more information, check out the links below.